Blade of the 47 Ronin: Development

 In August 2020, a sequel to 47 Ronin was announced to be in development with Ron Yuan serving as director.
 The project was described by the filmmaker as "genre-blending", as a combination of martial arts, action, horror and cyber-punk genres.
 The plot of the film will take place 300 years "into the future", and will be produced by Universal 1440 Entertainment and distributed by Netflix.
-Production is scheduled to begin in the first quarter of 2021.
+Production began in the first quarter of 2021.

 In April 2021, Aimee Garcia and AJ Mendez joined the production as co-screenwriters; the pair of writing-collaborators' first feature film credit.
 By December 2021, it was revealed that John Swetnam had also joined the project as an additional screenwriter.

 Casting

 By December 2021, Anna Akana and Mark Dacascos joined the cast in leading roles; while Teresa Ting, Mike Moh, Dustin Nguyen, Yoshi Sudarso, and Chris Pang serve as the supporting cast.